-Proportion of California Certified Eligible for Medi-Cal by County and Age Group - January 2016 (PDF)
+Proportion of California Certified Eligible for Med-Cal by County and Age Group

 Recent estimates show that, following eligibility expansions, the Medi-Cal program now provides health coverage for approximately one-third of the California population.
 The program’s population growth has been the subject of much discussion recently, but less understood is the significant degree of variability between counties concerning the proportion of their population that is enrolled in Medi-Cal.
 While the statewide average is one-third, some counties have more than half of their residents enrolled.
 The proportion of residents enrolled in Medi-Cal also varies by age group; for instance, nearly 60% of children ages 0-5 are enrolled statewide, but some counties see young child enrollment exceeding 80%.

 This statistical brief presents data on the proportion of residents enrolled in Medi-Cal by county and age group, and also presents the proportion of each county's children ages 0-5 enrolled in the program, by county.

 Medi-Cal's Historical Period of Growth: a 24-Month Examination of How the Program has Changed Since 2012